 A cheaper way to surprise your significant other -- with equally positive results -- is to purchase something your loved one might enjoy on your next trip together.
 Then hide the gift in your travel partner's suitcase so he or she discovers the item while unpacking.
 This might include a guidebook, candy, or novel by his or her favorite author.
 Having a bouquet of flowers and/or a bottle of Champagne waiting in the room upon check-in never hurts either.

 Get Romantic Pre-Trip

 Sometimes it's the planning of a big trip that gets us the most excited.
-Using that pre-trip time to do some things alone together in preparation can be very romantic.
+Using that pre-trip time to do some things together in preparation can be very romantic.
 If you and the clan have decided Mexico will be the big summer vacation excursion, consider enrolling in a Spanish class together and learn a new language you'll be able to use on your vacation.
 After the trip, keep the memory alive with date-night outings to Mexican restaurants.

-More from Family Vacation Critic:
+More From Family Vacation Critic:

 16 Hotels with Free Kids' Clubs